 The Logitech Combo Touch is the iPad keyboard case that does it all.
 The keyboard is spacious and comfy and is paired with a large trackpad, while there’s rock-solid protection around every edge and corner.
 There’s a cut-out to magnetically charge an Apple Pencil on the side of your iPad.
 The keyboard itself detaches from the case if required, which we find offers a great deal of flexibility, whether you need the keyboard or not.
 And despite all that, it’s still a good deal cheaper than Apple’s Magic Keyboard case.
 What’s not to like?

 If you’re not too fussed about trackpad gestures, the Brydge Pro+ could be just the ticket.
-It retains many of the features of its 12.9 MAX+ sibling but without quite such an eye-wateringly high price tag, including the Instant-On connection and adjustable backlit keys with plenty of travel.
+It includes instant-On connection and adjustable backlit keys with plenty of travel.
 There’s also a magnetic back cover to protect your tablet, and the trackpad works with all the iPadOS gestures you’d expect.
-The trackpad on the Pro+ is a little smaller than that on the 12.9 MAX+, but in return you get a much more affordable case.

 The ZAGG Pro Keys with Trackpad has a lot going for it.
 Like the Logitech Combo Touch, you can detach the case from the keyboard for a more lightweight carrying option, and it has a built-in slot that will protect an Apple Pencil.
 However, note that it’s made of plastic instead of something more solid like aluminium, and the trackpad is only available for 10.2-inch, 10.9-inch, and 11-inch iPads.
 But Its combination of features, including backlit laptop-style keys and low weight, makes it an attractive option if you want a tempting Magic Keyboard alternative.